All Hearts Get Broken

 Filipinos love deeply, although not universally (they say) as expressive as our Western counterparts, we are people driven by our hearts.
 The most ambitious among us, guided by the principle of service if not for others, at least for the people who believe in us.

 Our love language consists not only of tender hugs and cuddles but a foresight for comfort and relieving of any kind of burden to those we care about.
+You can check some of the Filipino Love Relationships from this post.

 Back home, It’s quite natural for a Filipina mama to grab a friend’s baby without permission other than a quick tap on her shoulder for warning to quickly relieve her of her mommy-ing duties.